ThiagoDonadel/loan-calculator/README.md

 ### **Interest Rates**

-All calculations are calculated **MONTHLY**, because of that the interest rate is always transformed to monthly using the equivalency calculation.
+All calculations are calculated **MONTHLY**, because of that the interest rate is always transformed to monthly rate using the equivalency calculation.

-All interest values are calculated using the coumpound rule.
+All interest values are calculated using the compound rule.

 ### **Installment Date Generator**